-Jump to: Gallery, Art from Donna, Brazil Fieldwork December 2019, Australia Fieldwork June 2019
+Jump to: Abbey’s Australia Fieldwork 2023-2024, Yuri’s Brazil Fieldwork 2023, Art from Donna, Brazil Fieldwork December 2019, Australia Fieldwork June 2019

-Donna’s statement on‘DE-CAY-dence’: My work explores ecological relationships in an effort to try and understand the complex dichotomy between humans and nature with respect to climate change.
+Donna’s statement on ‘DE-CAY-dence’: My work explores ecological relationships in an effort to try and understand the complex dichotomy between humans and nature with respect to climate change.
 In reality without a healthy ecosystem, humans and life could not exist, we are intrinsically linked and therefore share the same fate.

 This work explores inter-species relationships using ‘hidden players’ to consider the complex issue of the carbon economy and climate change; the currency of the work is drawn from a scientific research project that investigates tropical deadwood decomposition.